vaibhav-karnwal/react-tutorial-by-me/README.md

 ## React

 >React is a open source library for building rich User Interfaces.
-It does not focus on routing and http request but only focuses on building User Interface.
+It does not focus on routing and http request but focuses on building User Interface.
 It is created and maintained by facebook.
+Angular & vue also work same like react.
+This is used to build Single Page Application[SAP] means Complete Website in Single Page.
+## Why we used React?
+>React is Fast.
+Why is React Fas because React Use Virtual DOM.
+Virtual DOM update only required list.
+Real DOM update Complete List.
 >
 >* React has a component based architechture which lets breakdown application into small encapsulated part which then be composed to make complex user interfaces like a website can be breakdown into
 `header`